 Demographic models

-In this exercise, you will practice building demographic models from scratch using the programmable interface provided by the slendr R package.
+In this session, you will practice building demographic models from scratch using the programmable interface provided by the slendr R package.
 In this context, you can understand “demographic model” as “a tree-like topological structure encoding the relationships between populations and gene flows between them”.
 For the time being, these models will be always neutral and will conform to Wright-Fisher assumptions.

-Part 1: Building a demographic model in slendr
+Exercise 1: Building a demographic model in slendr

-[Mya = million years ago; kya = thousand years ago]
+[Mya = million years ago, kya = thousand years ago]

-Hint: Create a new script models.R in your RStudio session using the following “template”.
-Then add a sequence of appropriate population() calls using the syntax from the introductory slides (using the parent = <pop> argument for programming splits of daughter populations – which will be all except the CHIMP lineage in our example), etc.
+Hint: Create a new script popgen-models.R in your RStudio session using the following “template”.
+Then add a sequence of appropriate population() calls using the syntax from the introductory slides (using the parent = argument for programming splits of daughter populations — which will be all except the CHIMP lineage in our example), etc.

 library(slendr)